mhaugrud/msumcspy/_sources/Strings/Characterclassification.rst

 .. admonition:: Modify the program ...

-   Starting on line 2, print the five character sets (nothing will show for whitespace).
+   Starting on line 2, print the the first four character sets (not string.whitespace).